Japan Inc backs Abe's tough trade stance vs South Korea amid row: Reuters poll

 Asked how they evaluate Japanese government's explanation for its export curbs against South Korea, about three-quarters of companies in the Reuters poll said it has been explained fully or to a degree.

-The survey, conducted July 31-Aug.
-14 for Reuters by Nikkei Research, canvassed 504 midsize and large Japanese manufacturers and non-manufacturers.
+The survey, conducted Jul 31 to Aug 14 for Reuters by Nikkei Research, canvassed 504 midsize and large Japanese manufacturers and non-manufacturers.
 Managers respond to the survey on condition of anonymity to voice their opinions more freely.

 A fresh dispute over wartime forced labor was triggered last year when a South Korean court ordered Japanese firms to compensate some of their former laborers.
 The dispute brought bilateral ties to their lowest point in decades.